I was having coffee with a group of Moms the other day when we were discussing Christmas and some of the traditions we have in our homes.

 The above letter was found on First Smile App Tumblr and is a great outline that you can follow to create your own letter to your kids.
 We love it and thought that it would be helpful for many.

-Now, continue scrolling to see what our community has to say about the question.
+Now, continue scrolling down to our comments section to see what our community response has been to the question.
+There are over 130 replies.
+Be sure to add yours.